-My Parmenides, gods are not men.
-Two facts about the gods make them different from mortal men.
-And BEING will forever dampen the crowd's eagerness to learn of these two facts.
-Which are they?
-The first point is: We meet the gods in the opposite manner from our fellow-men.
-The other point is equally important: No one god is always with us.
+My Parmenides, Gods are not men.
+Two facts about the Gods make them different from mortal men.
+And "being" will forever dampen the crowd's eagerness to learn of these two facts.
+What are they?
+The first is: we meet the Gods in the opposite manner from our fellow-men.
+The other is equally important: no one God is always with us.

 As to point one, may it suffice to say this.
 When a man approaches us from afar and we cannot recognize him, he already is a man to us though not yet identified.
 Then he begins to act and then we specify who he is.
 With Gods, it is the other way.
-Their acts are the only fact known of the gods.
+Their acts are the only facts known of the Gods.
 We see them in their acts first and never see much more of them.
 Tremendous movements of army against army allow us to say that Ares rages.
 The harvest's bounty shows us how Demeter blessed our fields.
 As a result of this difference between Gods and men, we are satisfied to give names to people.
-Names never suffice for gods.
-It is their specific act which compels us to believe in the specific god.
-And it is the actuality created by the God's activity which compels us to worship the reciprocal goddess.
-Surrounded by majestic catastrophes and bounties, we speak of the gods in as far as acts stage our human drama, and we speak of goddesses as we are made secure by the actualities created around such dramatic action.
+Names never suffice for Gods.
+It is their specific act which compels us to believe in the specific God.
+And it is the actuality created by the God's activity which compels us to worship the reciprocal Goddess.
+Surrounded by majestic catastrophes and bounties, we speak of the Gods in as far as acts stage our human drama, and we speak of Goddesses as we are made secure by the actualities created around such dramatic action.
 The cities and the virtues and the processes of law are the recurrent actualities of our Gods' initial acts.
 Take away these acts of the Gods and the actualities of our akropoleis, our temples, our laws, and the wide earth becomes ineffable again.

 The Gods have acted all the verbs which now form the matrices of our vocabulary.
-For verbs preserve the acts of gods, not men.
-The verb and the specific verb is the lifeblood of a god.
+For verbs preserve the acts of Gods, not men.
+The verb and the specific verb is the lifeblood of a God.
 He commands, he blesses and he rises and he curses and he thunders.
 He exalts and he humiliates.
 Always does he become known in his act and never outside of it.
 Our point of contact with the Gods is in their acts.
 This has a grave consequence.
 Humans can drop their official masks.
 They can play.
 The Gods as far as they come into our lives never play with their function.
 We have no other way of coping with their acts except by taking them seriously.
 Homer has the Gods relax, I know, but this is not his source of information for the Gods.
-Of men we know after we have met them at games and in privacy of the home.
+Of men we know after we have met them at games, and in the privacy of the home.
 Here, the playground is the best introduction; not so with Gods.
 If you ever wish to meet him, forget the manner of being introduced to your friends.
 The Gods cannot be known outside their serious acts.

-Your term, Being, however, plays with all verbs.
+Your term, "being," however, plays with all verbs.
 This, no God can survive.
 You take his scalp when you suppress his act.